Youth Theatre Ireland Publications

 PlayShare—Volume One costs €14 + €5.05 postage.
 Youth Theatre Ireland members enjoy a €4 discount (€10 + €5.05 postage).

-Youth Drama Ireland is the must-read annual journal for the youth theatre sector.
+Youth Theatre Ireland is the must-read annual journal for the youth theatre sector.
 As well as the national round-up of youth theatre activity, it feature over 50 pages of news, interviews, articles, reports, workshops, book reviews and ideas.
-Youth Drama Ireland is available free of charge from Youth Theatre Ireland.
+Youth Theatre Ireland is available free of charge.

 Contact Katie to order your copy of Youth Drama Ireland.